SOA Charters

 locationOregon

-• Half-day smallmouth bass fishing on scenic Umpqua River
+• Half-day smallmouth bass fishing on productive Umpqua River waters

-• 17-foot Power Drifter provides comfortable access to prime fishing spots
+• 17-foot Power Drifter with jet drive accesses prime fishing locations

 Trip pricing information is temporarily unavailable.